About the Fund

 If your business was eligible for a Restrictions or Closure Grant under Protection Level 2 in force for Argyll and Bute from 2 November but you have not yet applied, you can still do so.

 You cannot apply if your business:

-- type or sector is not specifically mentioned in the list of eligible businesses above
+- type or sector is not specifically mentioned in the list of eligible businesses provided by the Scottish Government

 - has breached wider COVID-19 regulations/requirements prior to local restrictions